-In C Patagonia (47-44°S) pollen records are located at the E of Andes (Fig.12A).
-At Parque Nacional Perito Moreno (47°S) a shrub- steppe expansion (Asteraceae and Embothrium dominance) suggests lower precipitation values between 1.2 and 0.25 ka compared to previous values, after which an increase in grass-steppe occurs full higher moisture availability (Fig.13B).
+In C Patagonia (47-44° S) pollen records are located at the E of Andes (Fig. 13a).
+At Parque Nacional Perito Moreno (47°S) a shrub-steppe expansion (Asteraceae and Embothrium dominance) suggests lower precipitation values between 1.2 and 0.25 ka compared to previous values, after which an increase in grass-steppe occurs due to higher moisture availability (Fig. 13b).
 However, the Mallin Pollux (45°S) record indicates an open canopy prior to 1.5 ka followed by a Nothofagus forest expansion associated to precipitation increase.
-Mallín El Embudo (44°S) within Nothofagus deciduous forest, shows unvarying forest composition during the last 2 ka.
-Located in the same valley, the Lago Shaman (44°S) record (Nothofagus forest-steppe ecotone) shows a more diverse pattern throughout the last 2 ka, with a forest retraction at ~1.7 ka, followed by an expansion around 1.5-1.3 ka and a major forest development around 0.5 ka.
+Mallin El Embudo (44°S) within Nothofagus deciduous forest, shows unvarying forest composition during the last 2 ka.
+Located in the same valley, the Lago Shaman (44°S) record (Nothofagus forest-steppe ecotone) shows a more diverse pattern throughout the last 2 ka, with a forest retraction at ~ 1.7 ka, followed by an expansion around 1.5-1.3 ka and a major forest development around 0.5 ka.
 The forest decrease during the last 0.2 ka is associated to human intervention.

-In N Patagonia (44-38°S), Laguna Mosquito (42°S) is the only record in E Andes and it is located at the transition between Austrocedrus woodland and shrubland-steppe.
-The record shows an open Nothofagus-Austrocedrus forest with elements of steppe and grassland elements between 2-1.4 ka, changing to higher Nothofagus forest dominance, which is attributed to wetter conditions (Fig. 13B).
-From 0.225 ka to the present, Nothofagus shows a sharp decrease and Cupressaceae increases, together with rising introduced species, e.g.

-Rumex and Pinus.
+In N Patagonia (44-38°S), Lago Mosquito (42°S) is the only record in E Andes and it is located at the transition between Austrocedrus woodland and shrublandsteppe.
+The record shows an open Nothofagus-Austrocedrus forest with elements of steppe and grassland elements between 2-1.4 ka, changing to higher Nothofagus forest dominance, which is attributed to wetter conditions (Fig. 13b).
+From 0.225 ka to the present, Nothofagus shows a sharp decrease and Cupressaceae increases, together with rising introduced species, e.g. Rumex and Pinus.
 At the same latitude, Lago Lepué (42°S) located in the Isla Grande de Chiloé and surrounded by evergreen rain forest, shows dominance of Nothofagus during the last 6k with an important reversion between 2-0.8 ka.
-This suggests a lower precipitation than before and after 0.8 ka, shown by an increase of Weinmannia and Isoetes.
-Laguna Pichilafquen (41°S) record, under the domain of the SWWB and influenced by the Subtropical Pacific Anticyclone in summer, shows a series of warm/dry and cold/wet phases for the last 2 ka (Fig. 13B).
+This suggests a lower precipitation than before and after 0.8 ka, shown by an increase of Weinmannia and Isoëtes.
+Lago Pichilafquen (41°S) record, under the domain of the SWWB and influenced by the Subtropical Pacific Anticyclone in summer, shows a series of warm/dry and cold/wet phases for the last 2 ka (Fig. 13b).
 These phases are inferred by the varying abundances of Nothofagus and Eucryphia/Caldcluvia and Poaceae.
 The last centuries are characterized by human intervention.
-At the temperate-subtropical transition, Laguna San Pedro (38°S) record shows cold-warm phases which were associated with the MCA period, whereas cold and wet conditions prevailed during the LIA, possibly related to El Niño and La Niña influencing these wet and dry phases respectively (Fig. 5).
+At the temperate-subtropical transition, Laguna San Pedro (38°S) record shows dry-warm phases which were associated with the MCA period.
+Cold and wet conditions, inferred by the relation between Nothofagus and Poaceae, and changes in the depositional time, prevailed during the LIA, possibly related to El Niño and La Niña influencing these wet and dry phases respectively (Fig. 5).